Scheph-96/python_authentication_api/architecture/user_creation.md

 # User creation System Workflow

 ## Overview
 To create an account users provide username,email and password, after validation we hash the password and store the user data.
-An confirmation is asynchronously sent to validate the email.
+A confirmation code is asynchronously sent to validate their email.

 ## User creation Flow
-1. Data provided by the user
+1. User provide data
 2. Data validation
-3. Password hashed
+3. Password hashe
-4. User record store in database
+4. User credentials store in database
+5. User create
-5. Return user id and send validaiton email
+6. Return user id and send validaiton email

 After registration the user has to login

-(I might make the email validation optional for quick tests and lightweight apps)
+(I might make the email validation optional for quick tests and lightweight apps) => AND I DID IT.
+With pipelines